usaid-cs/yesterday-i-learned/life.md

 > "Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved." - Helen Keller, who's obviously gone through a lot

+- Turn on subtitles for the kids to read.
+- You should back yourself up with evidence when you say something, yes, but you don't need to do so for every stranger who asks.
+You don't have to participate in "intellectual discourse any time some fucko on the Internet tells you to". - pervocracy
+- Your nipples should be the first part of your body to enter a room.
 - A girl can become a woman [in a week](https://old.reddit.com/r/Parenting/comments/igz6gv/guys_its_happened_again/), when she has her first period ever.
 Not because she can reproduce now, but because the worries begin.
 - High-level bosses want results.
 Low-level bosses want solutions.
 Neither of them want excuses.
 They don't need to hear about your failed attempts.
 They need to know the successes that they can report upwards.
 A bit like top-down communism.
 - "Don't strive to make your presence noticed, just make your absence felt." - Grace Liechtenstein